Policy 5900 — Academic Unit Reviews

 In the year of the Academic review, the schedule will be as follows:

-The academic unit identifies (in consultation with the Dean or University Librarian) possible members of the review team.
-Review teams consist of two content experts in the discipline/field, and one individual from another faculty at Mount Allison.
+The academic unit identifies (in consultation with their Dean) possible members of the review team.
+Review teams consist of two content experts in the discipline/field, and one individual from Mount Allison, usually from another faculty.
+The MPHEC recommends that at least one reviewer is from outside of Atlantic Canada.

 August 31